vavrusa/seqalpha/web/README.md

 * To execute a filtering operation with given parameters
 * To resume a previous search

+### Custom data sets

+That depends on what you're looking for!
+For example human untranslated regions can be found at the [ASPicDB](http://ebi.edu.au/ftp/databases/UTR/data/).
+Note that the web interface accepts uncompressed FASTA only.

 ### Search results

 The search results are presented as a sequence of filtering operations.
 Each filtering operation works with the results